mwarning/testmesh/openwrt/README.md

-# Building and Packaging TesMesh on OpenWrt
+# Building and Packaging Geomesh on OpenWrt

-To inlcude TestMesh into your [OpenWrt](https://openwrt.org) image or to create an .ipk package (equivalent to Debian Linux .deb files), you have to build a firmware image.
-These steps were tested using OpenWrt:
+These are instructions to create an [OpenWrt](https://openwrt.org) image with a complete Geomesh setup.

 For building OpenWrt on Debian Linux, you need to install these packages:
 ```